 It should be noted that any person who becomes a member of any LLC is deemed to assent to the Operating Agreement.
 The Operating Agreement does not have to be filed with the Secretary of State in conjunction with your Articles of Organization.
 However, when there are multiple individuals involved within the business venture, it is wise to have a general understanding of the governing provisions of the entity when filing the Articles of Organization.

-If you would like to have your Operating Agreement drafted, amended or reviewed do not hesitate to give the legal team a call at The Maitland & English Law Firm.
+If you would like to have your Operating Agreement drafted, amended or reviewed do not hesitate to contact the legal team at Maitland & English Law Firm, PLLC.